FDio/hicn/docs/source/apps.md

 ### hicn-http-proxy

 `hicn-http-proxy` is a reverse proxy which can be used for augmenting the performance of a legacy HTTP/TCP server by making use of hICN.
 It performs the following operations:

-- Receives a HTTP request from a hICN client
+- Receive a HTTP request from a hICN client
-- Forwards it to a HTTP server over TCP
+- Forward it to a HTTP server over TCP
-- Receives the response from the server and send it back to the client
+- Receive the response from the server and send it back to the client

 ```bash
 hicn-http-proxy [HTTP_PREFIX] [OPTIONS]